 (e) Sexual orientation?

 The Labour Law includes no specific anti-discrimination provisions (please see above).
-However, the United Arab Emirates recently enacted the Anti-discrimination Law, which is primarily aimed at preventing and criminalising hate crimes and the incitement of hatred.
+However, the United Arab Emirates enacted an anti-discrimination law in 2015, which is primarily aimed at preventing and criminalising hate crimes and the incitement of hatred.
 The law expressly defines ‘religion’ as “the heavenly religions – Islam, Christianity and Judaism”.

-Employees cannot be dismissed or served with a notice of dismissal while on sick leave.
+Employees cannot be dismissed or served with a notice of dismissal while on annual or sick leave.

 Family and medical leave